protfolio666/Solvextra-Chat3/replit.md

 ### Backend Architecture

 The backend is developed with Express.js, TypeScript, and Node.js, featuring a RESTful API and a WebSocket server for real-time communication.
 Drizzle ORM with PostgreSQL manages type-safe database operations, complemented by Zod for runtime validation.
 An in-memory storage layer (MemStorage) abstracts data handling.
-The database schema includes tables for `conversations`, `messages`, `agents`, `tickets` (with unique sequential IDs), `ai_settings`, `users`, `knowledge_files`, `email_settings`, and `csat_ratings`, along with a PostgreSQL sequence for ticket numbering.
+The database schema includes tables for `conversations`, `messages`, `agents`, `tickets` (with unique sequential IDs), `ai_settings`, `users`, `knowledge_files`, `email_settings`, `email_replies` (customer email responses with attachments), and `csat_ratings`, along with a PostgreSQL sequence for ticket numbering.

 ### AI Integration Layer